Database per Service: Data Isolation and Ownership in Microservices

 When you cannot use database transactions spanning multiple services, maintaining consistency becomes an architectural challenge.
 If placing an order should decrement inventory and create an order record atomically, you now need a mechanism to keep these actions in sync despite them touching different databases.

-Patterns like the saga pattern exist specifically to handle this.
+Patterns like the saga pattern handle this.
 Instead of ACID transactions across services, you coordinate a series of local transactions through messaging.
 It is more complex, but it works.

-I have seen teams underestimate this problem severely.
+Teams often underestimate this problem.
 They assume eventual consistency will be fine, then spend months retrofitting saga coordination after users start seeing phantom inventory or double-booked orders.

 Reporting and Analytics